 5. Test-bedding schemes and revised regulations regarding solar energy production in homes will be introduced in an attempt for Singapore to gain a foothold in the solar power market.

-The fact that Singapore is focusing much on solar energy as a form of “clean” energy once again emphasizes the importance of it in our lives.
+WHAT WE FEEL: The fact that Singapore is focusing much on solar energy as a form of “clean” energy once again emphasizes the importance of it in our lives.
 Gone are the days when we can rely on fossil fuels to produce electricity because fossil fuels are afterall, non-renewable sources!
 One day, eventually, we will ultimately run OUT of them.
 This stresses the importance of searching for other sources of electricity that are renewable, and the four stated in the article are solar, wind, hydro and nuclear energy.
 Singapore is doing its part, now do YOURS!
+Here we end off with a quote, "Sun power is a pure gain to humanity, It subtracts nothing, the world will not be in the last impoverished tomorrow by the fullest use of visible solar heat today."

 -Evelyn.